Molise Abruzzo And Molise, Italy Travel Guide

 Dial 112, the European emergency number.
 It joins one to police, ambulance, and fire services.

 Molise resides in a seismically active zone.
 While major earthquakes are infrequent, minor tremors can occur.
-Familiarize yourself with emergency procedures in your accommodation and know where exits are.
+Familiarize yourself with emergency procedures in your lodging and know where exits are.
 Flooding is possible in coastal areas or low-lying valleys during heavy autumn and winter rains.
 A risk of wildfires exists in dry, hot summer months, especially in forested or rural areas.
 Heed any area warnings.

-Molise has one of the lowest crime rates in Italy.
+Molise has one of the lowest crime rates throughout Italy.
 It is generally very safe for tourists.
 Petty crime, like pickpocketing, is rare but can occur in crowded areas, like Termoli port during peak summer season or busy bus/train stations.
 Awareness of your surroundings in these locations is wise.
 Displaying large amounts of cash or valuable items is not a good idea.
 Securing your belongings is important.

 Molise has a very low crime rate and is generally very safe for tourists.